 - Utility Kilt.
 I don’t know if it was the thicker material that made wearing a kilt comfortable in the lower temperatures or not, but it was fine.
 I was comfortable in it from 34°F to 60°F. I think this might well become my regular hiking attire.
 I’ll just have to get used to meeting people on the trail while wearing one.

 - Buff.
-I’ve carried on of these for ages, but not used it.
-I was surprised how good it was.
+I’ve carried one of these for ages, but not used it.
+I was surprised by how good it was.
 I turned it into a beanie and wore it instead of my thick Thinsulate hat while I sat around the fire.
 It was warm and comfortable.
 I shall be experimenting with it some more.
 It has the advantage of being very light and compressing very small.

 - Hiking Sandals.
 These were great and I appreciated the extra depth of sole making some of the more stony and sharp parts of the trail easier to hike.